 Map 2 demonstrates further the issues of access for Greater Lincolnshire residents using data from the Access to Housing and Services domain of the Index of Multiple Deprivation.
-This domain measures the physical and financial accessibility of housing and local services, and similar to Map 1, a corridor of patchy access can be seen to stretch from the south east
+This domain measures the physical and financial accessibility of housing and local services, and similar to Map 1, a corridor of patchy access can be seen to stretch from the south east of Greater Lincolnshire, up and around Boston and into a large area in East Lindsey, reaching the coastline in places.

-Map 2: Barriers to Housing and Services, 2015 Index of Deprivation
+Map 2: Barriers to Housing and Services, 2019 Index of Deprivation

-Source: Department for Communities and Local Government; QGIS Development Team (2019).
+Source: Ministry of Housing, Communities and Local Government; QGIS Development Team (2019).
 QGIS Geographic Information System.
 Open Source Geospatial Foundation Project. http://qgis.osgeo.org